Year A: Palm Sunday

 Discussion Questions:

-2. When you reflect on your life recently, where have grown most from times of suffering?
-How do you see God’s presence there?
+- When you reflect on your life recently, where and how have you grown through suffering?

-3. How has this Lent been spiritually meaningful for you?
-Have you had any new awareness’ or any cross of your own to bear, that may have helped you walk with Jesus more closely?
+How has this Lent been spiritually meaningful for you?
+Have you had any new self-awareness, or any cross to bear that may have opened you to God in new ways?

 Biblical Context